-You will want to try this French Apple Gateau recipe if you love the sweet taste of baked apples.
+You will want to try this French Apple Gateau recipe if you love the sweet taste of baked apples!
 This unique "cake" calls for nothing but apples and a tiny bit of spice.
-Yes, it does require a long baking time, but it's well worth the wait.
+Yes, it does call for a long baking time, but it's well worth the wait.
 The thinly sliced apples are compacted and reduced to a sweet, nearly candied state.
 Try it and you'll shout, "J'adore ce gâteau de pommes!"

 Submitted by Chef Jason